HPCE/hpce-2018-cw2/readme.md

     tbb::parallel_for(0u, n, loop_body);

 This is not the only form of `parallel_for`, but it is the easiest and most direct.
-Other forms allows for more efficient execution, but require more thought.
+Other forms allow for more efficient execution, but require more thought.

 Using tbb::parallel_for in the fourier transform